iOSSDK-DocuSign/iOS-offline-templates-sdk/README.md

-# DocuSign Native iOS Offline Templates SDK
+# DocuSign Native iOS SDK

-The DocuSign Native iOS Offline Templates SDK is a framework for Objective-C and Swift projects.
+The DocuSign Native iOS SDK is a framework for Objective-C and Swift projects.
 Using the SDK,  you can integrate the online and offline signing features of DocuSign into your own iOS application.
 For detailed instructions, please refer to the [official site](https://developers.docusign.com/ios_sdk/).

 Requirements